-Following administration of study intervention(s) at the site, participants will be observed by an appropriately qualified and trained member of the study staff.
+Following administration of study intervention(s) at the site, participants will be observed for time of residence within CRU by an appropriately qualified and trained member of the study staff.
 Appropriate medication and other supportive measures for management of a medical emergency will be available in accordance with local guidelines and institutional guidelines.